jschoeley/mocy/README.md

   'none' if week does not feature a public holiday, otherwise name of holiday
 - temp_c_popwgt:
-  population weighted average temperature in given week and region in degrees Celsius
+  population-weighted average temperature in given week and region in degrees Celsius